 Classic car prices slightly on the rise

-Classic car prices in Germany rose slightly in 2020.
-The Deutscher Oldtimer Index, anually published by the Association of the Automotive Industry (VDA), achieved a score of 2,770.
-This corresponds to an increase of 2.9% compared to the previous year and thus similar to the inflation rate.
+Classic car prices in Germany rose again slightly in 2022.
+The German Classic Car Index (DOX), which the German Association of the Automotive Industry (VDA) publishes annually, reached a score of 2902.
+This corresponds to an increase of 4.8% compared to the previous year.
+It was thus below the inflation rate.

-The valuation specialist classic-analytics determines the vehicle values.
-For this purpose, 88 representative vehicles are selected and weighted depending on their registration figures.
-Vehicles that are traded particularly dearly because of their rarity or their history are not taken into account.
-The Deutscher Oldtimer Index has been calculated since 1999.
-Starting from a base value of 1,000 points, there has been an increase in value of 177% in Germany since.
+The DOX serves to give a trend statement about the value development of classic cars in Germany.
+The vehicle values are determined by the valuation specialist "classic-analytics".
+For this purpose, 88 representative vehicles are selected and weighted depending on their registration numbers.
+Vehicles that are traded particularly expensive due to their rarity or history are not included.
+The DOX has been calculated since 1999.
+Starting from a base value of 1,000 points, an increase in value of 190% has been seen in Germany since then.

-It is shown that a differentiated consideration and assessment of the condition by an expert are decisive.
-According to information from classic-analytics, the current market situation is stable.
-Dramatic price slumps or even panic sales are not to be observed.
+It turns out that a differentiated view and evaluation of the vehicle condition by an expert is crucial.
+According to "classic-analytics", the current market situation is stable.